-Task # Description Target Completion Date TASK 1 The Jurisdiction will provide required organic waste recovery education and outreach to residential and commercial generators as set forth in section 19895.1.
-7/1/2022 (Task completion to be verified) TASK 2 The Jurisdiction will post the education information on its website and update as needed.
-The information will be specific to the Jurisdiction's residential and commercial programs, provide compliance options, and contact information for the franchise hauler.
-7/1/2022 (Task completion to be verified) TASK 3 The Jurisdiction will contact businesses and other entities affected by SB 1383, including grocery stores, and restaurants.
-7/1/2022 (Task completion to be verified) TASK 4 The Jurisdiction will provide outreach and education to organic waste generators that are provided organic waste collection services or self-haul within the jurisdiction, that are not subject to an exemption or waiver from such service under 14 CCR sections 18984.11 and 18984.12 (a) and (c).
+TASK 18 The Jurisdiction will send postcard to covered residential and commercial generators providing organic waste recovery information.
+4/30/2023 TASK 19 The Jurisdiction will mail a program flyer/brochure/letter to all residential and commercial generators to provide education on organics and explain the Jurisdiction's program including types of organic materials accepted.
+4/30/2023 TASK 20 The Jurisdiction will provide outreach and education to organic waste generators that are provided organic waste collection services or self-haul within the Jurisdiction, that are not subject to an exemption or waiver from such service under 14 CCR sections 18984.11 and 18984.12 (a) and (c).
 (Note: A jurisdiction may still have a separate obligation under the Mandatory Commercial Recycling (MCR) and Mandatory Organics Recycling (MORe) laws-Public Resources Code (PRC) Sections 42649.3 (d) and 42649.82 (d)(1)(C)-that is separate and independent of SB 1383, the SB 1383 Regulations, and this plan.)
-7/1/2022 (Task completion to be verified)
+3/1/2024